-Exeter man Paul Holden has answered the call from our local charity and hopped on his bike to cycle 100 miles – raising almost £1000 in the process.
+Father and daughter duo Paul and Abby Holden have answered the call from our local charity and hopped on their bikes to cycle 100 miles – raising almost £1000 in the process.

-Paul, whose family hails from Exmouth, has joined forces with his 21 year-old daughter Abby to raise money for the hospice that looked after his dad, Tony, during his four-year battle with cancer.
+Paul, whose family hails from Exmouth, has joined forces with 21 year-old Abby to raise money for the hospice that looked after Paul’s dad, Tony, during his four-year battle with cancer.

 “We have always wanted to do something to acknowledge the outstanding support and care we received from Hospiscare, who looked after my dad in his final days following a hard-fought four years battling cancer.
 Hospiscare’s kindness and expertise made a huge difference to dad, and all the family, at such a hard time.